 What is WPML

-WPML, or WordPress Multilingual, is a premium plugin that lets you create multiple versions of the same content with each version being a different language.
+WPML, or WordPress Multilingual, is a WordPress translation plugin that lets you create multiple versions of the same content with each version being a different language.
 It then automatically delivers the version with the correct language for each reader.
 The website, as well as the individual posts, also include language links so the reader can choose the language they want.

 WPML was already a powerful translation platform, but it now has the Advanced Translation Editor which will perform translations automatically.